Will benches with backrests be installed as part of the scheme?

 What is happening to the existing blocks on the High Street?

-Why are the block paving's rotated in certain places?
+Why is the block paving rotated in certain places?

 Where the paving arrangement would require blocks to be cut to less than one third of the original block size, a small number of blocks may be rotated into the second banding line to avoid small cuts.